ArttuPakarinen/audio-video-record-to-mp4-python/README.md

 VIDEO_OUTPUT: File name for the raw video output (default is output_video.avi).
 FINAL_OUTPUT: File name for the final combined video and audio output (default is final_output.mp4).
-Stopping the Recording
+Stopping the Recording : Press Q button from the keyboard in the video window Troubleshooting
-Method 1: Press Enter in the terminal to stop recording (default behavior).
-Method 2: If you modify the script to handle KeyboardInterrupt, you can press Ctrl+C to stop recording.
-Troubleshooting
 PyAudio Installation Issues: If you encounter errors while installing pyaudio, ensure that the PortAudio development files are installed (sudo apt-get install portaudio19-dev).